Styles

 fontStyle | string | normal, italic, oblique. |

-letterSpacing | number | Extra space between characters, in points.
-(CSS-aligned name; characterSpacing is the legacy alias.) |
+letterSpacing | number | Extra space between characters, in points. |

 wordSpacing | number | Extra space between words, in points. |

-lineHeight | number | Line height in points. |
+lineHeight | number | Line height as a multiplier of the font size (e.g. 1.4). |

 opacity | number | 0.0 – 1.0.
 Applies to elements, canvas paths, and document-level. |